 About Chesterfield Gorge

-Stone abutments of a c.1762 bridge that spanned the river are all that remain of an important link in the former post road between Boston and Albany, NY.
+Stone abutments of a c.1762 bridge that spanned the river are all that remains of an important link in the former post road between Boston and Albany, NY.
 Stagecoaches used the bridge, and a toll gate was established at its eastern end.
 During the Revolutionary War, redcoats marched over this bridge toward Boston following their defeat at Saratoga, NY.
 In 1835, floodwaters swept away the bridge along with nearby gristmills and sawmills.

 Property Acquisition History

 Original acreage acquired in 1929.
 Additional land purchased in 1949 with funds given by Sidney L. Beals and Mrs. Stanley King.
-Additional land given by the Pioneer Valley Association in 1950; Quinnehtuk Co. in 1955; and Stanley and Mildred Greimann in 1994.
+Additional land was given by the Pioneer Valley Association in 1950; Quinnehtuk Co. in 1955; and Stanley and Mildred Greimann in 1994.